 Carlos was born and raised in Spain and moved to the States to pursue his passion for photography, a passion that led him to a successful career in the developing and growing of a high tech engineering and manufacturing company in the Midwest.
 After fourteen years he decided to make a change in his life and follow a path more focused in social responsibility, joining our Foundation in May of 2017.
 He lived four years in Hawaii and he now enjoys beautiful Alameda in company of his wife and his dog.
 They love exploring all the amazing opportunities the Bay Area brings them culturally.

 Makani grew up in Minnesota and graduated with a Bachelor’s Degree in Speech-Language-Hearing Sciences from the University of Minnesota.
 They are finishing their Master’s Degree in Sport and Performance Psychology.
 Makani’s background involves working with those who have intellectual and developmental disabilities in both the school settings and private homes.
 They were also given the opportunity in 2014 to spend three weeks in Thailand with the Deaf Community.
-During her undergraduate degree she worked closely with an individual with epilepsy, and wanted to do more.
+During their undergraduate degree they worked closely with an individual with epilepsy, and wanted to do more.
 The focus for their thesis was driven by their passion for those with epilepsy.
 They then completed their first triathlon to raise awareness and inclusion for those with epilepsy, and ever since then wanted to be involved in future events.
-In 2017, Miriam moved to California to work in the school districts, private practice, and an Adult Day Center as a Speech-Language-Pathologist Assistant.
+In 2017, Makani moved to California to work in the school districts, private practice, and an Adult Day Center as a Speech-Language-Pathologist Assistant.
 Makani was looking for a shift in their career and was given the opportunity to focus more directly with the Epilepsy Community.
-Miriam enjoys endurance sports and participates in Ironman distance triathlons.
+Makani enjoys endurance sports and participates in Ironman distance triathlons.
 During training season they are able to explore more of Northern California and climb through the mountains.